hpcleuven/Makefile-intro/README.md

 # Makefile introduction course

-GitHub repository for participants of the "worker & atools" training.
+GitHub repository for participants of the "makefile intro" training.
 For information on the training, see the website [https://hpcleuven.github.io/Makefile-intro/](https://hpcleuven.github.io/Makefile-intro/)

 ## Dependencies